jlippi/hd-classifier/README.md

 Auto categorization could also help detect important tickets (ie "the building is on fire") quickly, and future algorithms could recognize patterns in incoming tickets to help detect production problems.

 ####So what exactly does it do?
-This product automatically classifies all tickets from the django product them based on prior labels
+This product automatically classifies all tickets from the django ticket tracker and classifies them based on assigned labels of other tickets.

 The algorithm it uses is very simple: TFIDF with multinomial logistic regression and Latent Dirichlet Allocation for a very marginal improvement.